marxin/texi2rst-generated/sphinx/gcc/options-that-control-optimization.rst

   .. option:: inline-heuristics-hint-percent

-    The scale (in percents) applied to inline-insns-single , inline-insns-single-O2 , inline-insns-auto
+    The scale (in percents) applied to inline-insns-single, inline-insns-single-O2, inline-insns-auto
     when inline heuristics hints that inlining is very profitable (will enable later optimizations).